Practical 6: Numeric Data

 Memory Usage

-If you really need to get into the ‘weeds’ and profile your data frame because you are crashing Python and seeing messages about ‘core dumped’, or seeing appallingly poor performance, then memory_usage is the way to go:
+If you really need to get into the ‘weeds’ and profile your data frame because you are crashing Python and seeing messages about ‘core dumped’, or experiencing appallingly poor performance (allowing for the amount of data you’ve just loaded!), then memory_usage is the way to go:

 df.memory_usage(index=True, deep=True)